thewaxmango/green-book-trains-of-thought/ch2.md

 ### Infinite Sequence

 We want to solve the classic x^(x...)^ = 2 problem.
 Then, log_x(x^(x...)^) = log_x(2) ->  x^(x...)^ = log_x(2) -> 2 = log_x(2) -> x^2 = 2.
 The solutions to this are x = +-sqrt(2), but the negative solution can not be a log base, so **x = sqrt(2)**.

+## 2.3 Thinking out of the box

+### Box Packing

+Let us consider 2x2x2 checkerboard parity.
+Each 1x1x4 occupies two minoes of each parity, meaning the total occupancy of all 53 blocks is 106 of each parity.
+However, in a 6x6x6, there are 14*8=112 of one parity and 13*8=104 of the other, meaning this packing is not possible.

+### Calendar Cubes

+We know that 0, 1, and 2 must be on a different cube from an occurrence of all other digits (except 0-0).
+These numbers must occur on both dice.
+30 and 31 are covered by 03 and 01.
+Then, there are only 6 slots left for 7 digits, meaning the problem pulls some BS like flipping the 6 for a 9.
+Then, distribute 3-8 between the 2 dice arbitrarily.

+### Door to Offer

+Notation wise, let answer cases be determined by the guard and door we are at: <truth, job offer>/<truth, exit>/<lie, offer>/<lie,exit>.
+Simple questions include "Is this the job offer?"
+(T/F/F/T) or "Are you the liar?"
+(F/F/T/T).

+We need to identify out of four cases - which door we are at as well as which one of the two guards we are talking to.
+Since we only get one bit of information from the question, we must direct this question in order to determine which door we are at, which is a truth table of T/F/T/F, where T is stay and F is switch.

+So how do we fix the lying guard problem?
+What if we try some sort of error correction by combining the answers to the two questions?
+We can ask a position agnostic question like **"Is the truth telling guard in front of the job offer?"**, giving us T/F/T/F, which is exactly what we want.